olcf/hands-on-with-frontier/challenges/Python_QLSA/hpc2025/qlsa/README.md

 # Not Required: Installation

-> WARNING: You do not need to follow these instructions for the Winter Classic.
-We provide instructions below for the sake of completeness and if you ever want to explore installing from scratch outside of Odo / the Winter Classic.
+> WARNING: You do not need to follow these instructions for the HPC Crash Course.
+We provide instructions below for the sake of completeness and if you ever want to explore installing from scratch outside of Odo / the HPC Crash Course.
 Skip to the [Running the code](#running) section for getting started running the code.

 All developments were done on [OLCF Odo](https://docs.olcf.ornl.gov/systems/odo_user_guide.html) and macOS.
 Based on steps in [OLCF Docs](https://docs.olcf.ornl.gov/quantum/quantum_software/hybrid_hpc.html#qiskit).